immunomind/immunarch/README.md

 ### From Berkeley with devotion

 `immunarch` is brought to you by [ImmunoMind](https://immunomind.io) --- a [UC Berkeley SkyDeck](https://www.forbes.com/sites/avivalegatt/2019/01/07/launch-your-startup-at-these-five-college-incubators/) startup.
-ImmunoMind Data Science tools for single-cell and immunomics [exploration](https://immunarch.com) and [biomarker discovery](https://immunomind.io) are trusted by researchers from top pharma companies and universities, including 10X Genomics, Pfizer, Regeneron, UCSF, MIT, Stanford, John Hopkins School of Medicine and Vanderbilt University.
+ImmunoMind improves the design of adoptive T-cell therapies such as CAR-T by precisely identifying T-cell subpopulations and their immune profile.
+ImmunoMind's tools are trusted by researchers from top pharma companies and universities, including 10X Genomics, Pfizer, Regeneron, UCSF, MIT, Stanford, John Hopkins School of Medicine and Vanderbilt University.

 [![Follow](https://img.shields.io/twitter/follow/immunomind.svg?style=social)](https://twitter.com/intent/follow?screen_name=immunomind)